CKchaos/scn2pointcloud_tool/ReadMe.md

 # scn2pointcloud_tool Documentation

-The aim of this tool is to convert data from the format of CAD models, such as .obj/.off file, to the format  of **point cloud with RGB and labels**.
+The aim of this tool is to achieve data conversion from the format of CAD models, such as .obj/.off file, to the format  of **point cloud with RGB and labels**.
 The convert result of this tool is as follows.

 The display of an OBJ file: